Functional Skills Training: How Employers Can Benefit

 Maths

-Mathematics is a subject that covers three main areas: numbers, data handling and measuring.
-In order to prepare for the mathematics section of an exam students will have to learn about various mathematical concepts such as doing arithmetic without using any calculator.
+Mathematics covers numbers, data handling and measuring.
+To prepare for the mathematics section of an exam, students will learn about various mathematical concepts, such as doing arithmetic, interpreting data, and solving problems.

 The exam is designed to test skills in solving mathematical problems, making decisions with numbers and performing numerical reasoning tasks.
-It can be taken online they you have completed the learning material.
+It can be taken online once the learning material has been completed.

 Digital Skills

-The Digital Skills assessment tests ability to use computers and the internet for research, communication, and other functions.
-Students will need to have access to a computer with the internet in order to take the test.
+The digital skills assessment tests the ability to use computers and the internet for research, communication and other key functions.
+Students will need access to a computer with the internet in order to take the test.

 Employers can benefit from functional skills training in a number of ways.
 These courses can help businesses: